openfl/www.openfl.org/learn/tutorials/networking.md

 Movement: MO, X-Position: 3-7, Y-Position: 8-12

-Here Movement can be defined as MO meaning character movement, followed by 5 characters representing the X coordinate, and 5 characters representing the Y coordinate.
+Here Movement is defined as MO meaning character movement, followed by 5 characters representing the X coordinate, and 5 characters representing the Y coordinate.

 ## Zlib

-Large number of Bytes can be compressed using Zlib
+Large number of Bytes can be compressed using Zlib included with OpenFL.

 From the sender we compress the data: